nafasebra/awesome-webdesign-tools/README.md

 - [Sketch repo](https://sketchrepo.com/) - Sketch templates and Sketch resources for your next design project.
 Free, high quality icons, mockups, and UI kits for Sketch App.
 - [Free design resources](https://freedesignresources.net/) - Daily Freebies for Creatives
 - [Free CSS](https://www.free-css.com/) - Free CSS has 3552 free website templates
+- [cssbuttons](https://cssbuttons.app/) - Button collection with a focus on simplicity and ease of use.

 ## Shape makers